Why Enterprises Are Moving Voice to Microsoft Teams

 - Healthcare (HIPAA) - Calls containing Protected Health Information must be recorded, encrypted, access-controlled, and retained per organizational policy.
 Healthcare organizations must ensure BAAs cover the recording platform.

-- Government (FedRAMP) - Recording solutions must meet FedRAMP authorization requirements for government cloud deployments.
+- Government (FedRAMP) - Recording solutions must meet FedRAMP-aligned consulting expertise work requirements for government cloud deployments.

 PBX Migration Strategy: Phased Approach